Vol. 3: (The Subliminal Verses): Recording

 Slipknot recorded Vol. 3: The Subliminal Verses with producer Rick Rubin at The Mansion in Los Angeles in 2003.
 There had been speculation regarding the possibility of a third album and the band's future, owing to members working on other musical projects.
 After the album was completed, the band said these side projects "saved the band" and "helped [them] break out of the box [they] were in".
 Coming back together and working out their differences hindered the writing process initially.
 In 2008, drummer Joey Jordison said, "We didn't talk to each other for three months, we just sat there wasting money in the fucking Houdini mansion."
 Percussionist Shawn Crahan stated, "Eventually we got sick of waiting for shit to happen.
 We got together, had a few beers and wrote a really artsy, fucked up song called 'Happy Ending'."

 In a 2003 interview, Jordison explained that despite the initial problems more than enough material was written for the album and added that "it's better to have stuff to pick from than to settle for shit", in contrast to how Slipknot settled too soon with fewer songs on previous albums.
-Band members were divided over their experience of working with producer Rubin; some doubted his commitment to Slipknot as he split his time between many artists at once.
 Lead vocalist Corey Taylor admitted in an interview that he drank heavily throughout their time in the mansion, saying "I would drink from the moment I got up until the moment I passed out."
 He explained that; "everything I did while I was drinking sounded like shit", while expressing how unhappy he was with the choice of vocal takes which ended up on the album.
 During this time, percussionist Crahan worked on Voliminal: Inside the Nine, a video documenting the creation process of the album and the touring which would follow.